 Having a blend of different wave patterns, not knowing what products to use or using the wrong products can be damaging to your hair.
 Some of the most common issues people have with their hair are breakage, heat damage, dryness/frizziness, and hair loss.
 In order to cope with some of these problems it is good to understand the source.

 It is important to identify what the issue/s is/are in order to be successful on your hair natural hair journey.

 Our hair is unique to each and every one of us, even though we see many similarities in others hair texture it is best to think of your hair as one.
 Thinking of how different your hair is can make picking out products a hassle.
 You will find yourself adapting to routines that do not match your hairs needs.
 The good news is that natural hair is healthy and easy to manage.
 The truth is most people do not need chemical straightening product to accomplish the look they desire.
 When you are giving your hair what it needs your hair will look thick, glossy and you will be able to enjoy any style from straight to curly.

-Know your type: All hair is different the same way skin is.
-Some women have Curly, Wavy or Straight; this is your wave pattern.
+Know your type: All hair is different, some people have Curly, Wavy or Straight; this is your wave pattern.
 Hair texture, which is often confused with wave pattern, is the thickness of each individual strand.
 It is quite common to see different wave patterns and textures on one person.
 We also have dry, greasy hair and some of us have a blend of the two.
 The better you get to know your hair the better you will be at judging what products and practices are best for you.